Harold and the Purple Crayon (film): Home media

 Sony Pictures Home Entertainment released the film on digital download on August 27, and on Blu-ray and DVD on October 8.

 In April 2021, Sony signed deals with Netflix and Disney for the rights to their 2022 to 2026 film slate, following the films' theatrical and home media windows.
 Netflix signed for exclusive "pay 1 window" streaming rights, which is typically an 18-month window and included Harold and the Purple Crayon.
 Disney signed for "pay 2 window" rights for the films, which would be streamed on Disney+ and Hulu as well as broadcast on Disney's linear television networks.

 The Netflix move would prove somewhat ironic in this film's case, as several news outlets, most notably Bloomberg News, reported in October 2024 that Sony had attempted to sell the film directly to the streamer, in a manner similar to such reports for Sony's Holmes & Watson when they had previously attempted to do so in 2018; it was reported that the offer was made out of concerns from Sony that the film would have their intended family audience usurped by rival releases Inside Out 2 and Despicable Me 4.
 Much like the Holmes attempt, Netflix refused, choosing to focus more on in-house projects and their distribution window deals at that time.

 Marketing

 The first teaser posters were released on March 13, 2024, confirming that Harold would be played by Levi and that the character, originally a child, would be portrayed as a grown man in the film.
 A trailer for the film was released on March 20, 2024.
 On June 25, 2024, Crayola partnered with Sony Pictures UK for a competition to find specially wrapped purple crayons hidden in packs of the 24-count crayons.
-The winner will be flown off on a family vacation to New York City and taken to the Crayola Experience as part of their prize.
+The winner would be flown off on a family vacation to New York City and taken to the Crayola Experience as part of their prize.